-Remote-Handled (RH) TRU mixed waste containers, include RH TRU Canisters, which are 2 received at WIPP loaded singly in an RH-TRU 72-B cask, shielded containers, which are 3 received in HalfPACTs, and 55-gallon drums, which are received in a CNS 10-160B cask.
-4 5 6 Shielded Container 7 Remote-Handled TRU mixed waste received at the WIPP facility in shielded containers will be 8 arranged as 3-packs.
+Remote-Handled TRU mixed waste received at the WIPP facility in shielded containers will be arranged as three-packs.
 A summary description of the shielded container is provided below.
-The 9 shielded container meets the requirements for DOT specification 7A (Figure A1-37).
-10 11 Shielded containers consist of a 30-gallon inner container with a gross internal volume of 4.0 ft3 12 (0.11 m3).
-One or more filter vents will be installed in the shielded container lid to prevent the 13 escape of radioactive particulates and to prevent internal pressurization.
-The shielded container 14 is constructed with approximately one inch of lead shielding on the sides and approximately 15 three inches of steel on the top and bottom of the container and will be used to emplace RH 16 TRU mixed waste.
-The shielding will allow it to be managed and stored as CH TRU mixed 17 waste.
-18 19 A1-1d(3) RH TRU Mixed Waste Handling 20 The RH TRU mixed waste that is not in a shielded container will be received in the RH-TRU 72-21 B cask or CNS 10-160B cask loaded on a trailer, as illustrated in process flow diagrams in 22 Figures A1-26 and A1-27, respectively.
-These are shown schematically in Figures A1-28 and 23 A1-29.
-Remote-Handled TRU mixed waste received in shielded containers will be managed and 24 stored as CH TRU mixed waste.
-Upon arrival at the gate, external radiological surveys, security 25 checks, shipping documentation reviews are performed and the Uniform Hazardous Waste 26 Manifest is signed.
-The generator's copy of the Uniform Hazardous Waste Manifest is returned 27 to the generator.
-Should the results of the contamination survey exceed acceptable levels, the 28 shipping cask and transport trailer remain outside the WHB in the Parking Area Unit, and the 29 appropriate radiological boundaries (i.e., ropes, placards) are erected around the shipping cask 30 31 and transport trailer.
+The shielded container meets the requirements for DOT specification 7A (Figure A1-37).

+Shielded containers consist of a 30-gallon inner container with a gross internal volume of 4.0 ft3 (0.11 m3).
+One or more filter vents will be installed in the shielded container lid to prevent the escape of radioactive particulates and to prevent internal pressurization.
+The shielded container is constructed with approximately one inch of lead shielding on the sides and approximately three inches of steel on the top and bottom of the container and will be used to emplace RH TRU mixed waste.
+The shielding will allow it to be managed and stored as CH TRU mixed waste.

+A1-1d(3) RH TRU Mixed Waste Handling

+The RH TRU mixed waste that is not in a shielded container will be received in the RH-TRU 72-B cask or CNS 10-160B cask loaded on a trailer, as illustrated in process flow diagrams in Figures A1-26 and A1-27, respectively.
+These are shown schematically in Figures A1-28 and A1-29.
+Remote-Handled TRU mixed waste received in shielded containers will be managed and stored as CH TRU mixed waste.
+Upon arrival at the gate, external radiological surveys, security checks, shipping documentation reviews are performed and the Uniform Hazardous Waste Manifest is signed.
+The generator's copy of the Uniform Hazardous Waste Manifest is returned to the generator.
+Should the results of the contamination survey exceed acceptable levels, the shipping cask and transport trailer remain outside the WHB in the Parking Area Unit, and the appropriate radiological boundaries (i.e., ropes, placards) are erected around the shipping cask and transport trailer.
 A determination will be made whether to return the cask to the originating site or to decontaminate the cask.
-32